 The Netting Myth

 Here is the objection: without netting, every trade requires full upfront capital.
-According to DTCC itself, netting reduces daily settlement obligations by an average of 98–99 percent.
-Remove netting, the argument goes, and the capital requirements become unworkable.
-Pre‑fund every trade, and institutional trading grinds to a halt.
+According to DTCC itself, netting reduces daily settlement obligations by an average of 98–99%.1 Remove netting, the argument goes, and the capital requirements become unworkable.
+Pre-fund every trade, and institutional trading grinds to a halt.

 This argument presents two options: netting or pre-funding.
 It omits a third.